Kitura/Kitura-CredentialsFacebook/README.md

         next()
 })
 ```
-And call `authenticate` to login with Facebook and to handle Facebook callback:
+And call `authenticate` to login with Facebook and to handle the redirect (callback) from the Facebook login web page after a successful login:

 ```swift
 router.get("/login/facebook",